MARTY P. JORDAN

 Research

-Please see a list of my current publications and public datasets, as well as a link to my Google Scholar page, below.
+Please see below for a list of my publications and public datasets, as well as a link to my Google Scholar profile.

 Publications: